 Volvo vs. Mercedes Reliability: A Detailed Comparison

-Volvo is more reliable than Mercedes because it has a low maintenance cost and better performance than Mercedes.
-This does not mean Mercedes is a terrible option.
+Overall, Volvo is more reliable than Mercedes because it has a lower maintenance cost and better performance.

 Volvo vs. Mercedes Reliability